 African forest elephants are herbivorous animals, feeding on a variety of fruit, leaves and bark.
 A large proportion of the diet is fruit, and indeed some plant species rely heavily on forest elephants to disperse their seeds.
 Indeed the elephants are the sole mode of seed dispersal for some plants such as Balanites wilsoniana and Omphalocarpum spp.
 As a result of this, forest elephants are often referred to as 'ecosystem engineers' and analysis of forest elephant dung has found that the elephants disperse seeds across a long distance, thus playing a key role in maintaining plant diversity in the forests of central Africa.

 Despite being classified as a subspecies of the African savanna elephant for many years until it's recognition as a species in 2016, recent DNA analysis of the African forest elephant has revealed a very surprising ancestry.
 By analysing mitochondrial DNA sequences, scientists have discovered that L. cyclotis is in fact most closely related to the European straight-tusked elephant, Palaeoloxodon antiquus.
-The study also revealed that L. cyclotis split from L. africana 2-7 million years ago.
+The study also revealed that L. cyclotis split from L. africana between 2 and 7 million years ago.

 From this new evidence arises a very tantalising question - why is this so?
 One would assume that the two species of elephant in Africa would be most closely related to one another, however clearly this is not so.
 It is very likely that during the Pleistocene glaciations of the northern hemisphere some forest elephants (or at least a common ancestor of L. cyclotis and P. antiquus) may have emigrated from Africa to Europe, and over many generations eventually developed into a new species, the European straight-tusked elephant P. antiquus.
 If you look closely at the tusk shape of the African forest elephant and European straight-tusked elephant, you can see both are long and straight, in contrast to the curved tusks of the African savanna elephant.